partha2000/Fampay-backend-assignment/README.md

 3. `source .venv/bin/activate`		-> Get inside the virtual environment
 4. `pip install --upgrade pip`		-> get upgraded to pip3
 5. `pip install -r requirements.txt`-> Thereafter install all the packages as per the reqirements.txt

+_Running migrations is not required as it has alredy been added to `docker-compose.yml`.
+In case there is any issue due to migrations not being applied you can always run `python mange.py makemigrations` followed by `python manage.py migrate` inside the virtual environment._

 ## API Endpoints
 - `localhost:8000/`